-Complete the meal: Steamed broccoli and a simple tossed salad are enough to round out the meal.
+Steamed broccoli and a simple tossed salad are enough to round out a meal, as this pilaf is a main dish.
 Or, a colorful platter with an array of raw vegetables and a creamy vegan dip works nicely as a companion dish as well.
-Try Vegan Ranch Dressing or Vegan Blue Cheese Dressing.

 - 2 tablespoons neutral vegetable oil